 Put the Basilica of Saint-Denis on your to do list for Paris.
 It’s a vivid example of the early stages of the Gothic movement, a space that truly embodies a balance between life and death.

-Practical Information for Visiting the Basilica de Saint-Denis:
+Practical Guide for Visiting the Basilica de Saint-Denis:

 Address: 1 rue de la Legion D Honneur, 93200 Saint-Denis, France

 Hours: Open Apr 1 to Sept 30: Mon to Sat from 10:00 am to 6:15 pm & Sun from noon to 6:15 pm.
 From Oct 1 to Mar 31: Mon to Sat from 10:00 am to 5:15 pm & Sunday noon to 5:15 pm

 Entry fee: Entry to the main nave is free.
 Access to the tombs and crypt is adults 9.50 €, under 18 free, audioguide, 4.50 €

 Pro tip: It’s cold inside, even in the summer.

 I hope you’ve enjoyed my guide to the Basilica Cathedral of Saint-Denis.
 You may enjoy these other Paris travel guides and resources:

 - 3 Day Itinerary for Paris